edward-cro/Edwards-Favorite-Open-Source-Efforts/README.md

 Android App Marketplaces and my favorite apps on them:
 - F-droid https://f-droid.org/en/ Fuck yes.
 So... a free o.s. app marketplace, making certain tools (and growing) free forever, is what you're telling me.
 Google and Apple are brainwashing the masses, is what you are telling me.
-    - Apps on F-Droid:
+     - Tuner (yeah. you read my rant from before) https://f-droid.org/en/packages/org.billthefarmer.tuner/
-      -- Tuner (yeah. you read my rant from before) https://f-droid.org/en/packages/org.billthefarmer.tuner/ -- Terminux https://f-droid.org/en/packages/com.termux/ Pretty sweet! terminal on your android! converse with your phone. the way you use it makes it feel lonely :/
+     - Terminux https://f-droid.org/en/packages/com.termux/ Pretty sweet! terminal on your android! converse with your phone. the way you use it makes it feel lonely :/